When I grow up I want to be… a stay at home dad so that I can always be at home with my children and have lots of fun with them.

 Portia is quick to join the boys in on their rough and tumble games – never wanting to miss out on a wrestling match or dance off!
 She has a natural gift for ballet and has just started lessons, which are the highlight of her week.
 Portia loves to giggle, and is almost never seen without a smile on her face.

 Noah arrived with his siblings at age 2.
 He wasn’t covered in as many sores as his older siblings, but he came with a tummy full of worms.
 Once he was medicated and we were able to rid his little body of the worms, we started to see his big personality show!
-Although Noah is the young, he is sure to let everyone know he won’t be left out of his older siblings’ games.
 He loves to talk, joke, snuggle, and is quick to greet everyone with a smile!

 Fill in the form below and we’ll get back to you.